 The Giovanni Armenise Harvard Foundation Professorship in Neurology

 This professorship in neurology supports biomedical research and collaborative research between Harvard and Italian scientists.
 The first incumbent was Dr. Verne Caviness and, in 2013, Dr. Caviness became the Armenise Harvard Distinguished Professor of Neurology.
-Dr. Tracy Batchelor, at Massachusetts General Hospital, is the current Giovanni Armenise Harvard Foundation Professor in Neurology.
+Dr. Tracy Batchelor, at Massachusetts General Hospital, was the second Giovanni Armenise Harvard Foundation Professor in Neurology, from 2013 until 2020.
+Dr. Scott Randall Plotkin at Massachusetts General Hospital, is the third and current Giovanni Armenise Harvard Foundation Professor in Neurology.

 The Giovanni Armenise Harvard Foundation Professorship in Basic Biomedical Sciences